coleslawbrakers/www.colefamily.page-src/content/posts/2020-04-11/bumpy.md

 ---

-*Note: Apologies, this is a couple weeks late, next post about Joseph, OR up shortly.*
+*Note: Apologies, this is a little late, it was written on April 3rd; the next post about Joseph, OR will be forthcoming.*

 Our last few weeks in Fall City didn't go as we had planned, as we got a call in the middle of the night that James's step-mom, Kim, had passed away.
 Luckily James's work has paid bereavement leave and my work can be flexible, allowing us to fly out to Tennessee to support his dad.
 The funeral was beautiful, and we were able to catch up with friends and family we didn't see during our Christmas trip out there.
 We were all shocked by her passing, and will miss her.